The DPT Program is accepting applications from July 15, 2022 – May 16, 2023 for the January 2024 cohort of DPT students (graduating Class of 2026).

 - Work and personal experience

 The DPT program desires that students demonstrate a well-rounded, contemporary knowledge of the physical therapy profession.
 In order to demonstrate this, students must complete a minimum of 50 hours in a variety of clinical settings.
-A diversity of experience will be weighted during the application process.
+(NOTE: Due to COVID-19, the 50 hours are currently a recommendation, not a requirement.)
+While we understand that participation in physical therapy as a patient can be a valuable and life-changing experience, please note that these hours are expected to be observation (e.g., shadowing a PT), volunteer, or work experience (e.g., as an aide).
+A diversity of experiences will be considered during the application process.
 Examples of appropriate experience can include:

 |Example Experience||Facility Type|